mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 This locking does not guarantee that these files are protected from other applications.
 System-provided file locking to protect them from other applications are used only on the systems supported by the package [github.com/mithrandie/go-file](https://github.com/mithrandie/go-file).

+SELECT queries use shared locks.
+INSERT, UPDATE, DELETE, CREATE and ALTER TABLE queries use exclusive locks to update files.
+Shared locks are unlocked immediately after reading, and exclusive locks remain until the termination of the transaction.

+Once you load files, that data is cached until the termination of the transaction, so in a transaction, that data is basically unaffected by the other transactions.
+However, as an exception, when trying to update a file that has been loaded by a SELECT query, the file will be reloaded.
+In that case, there is a probability the data is changed in tha same transaction.
+You can use [SELECT FOR UPDATE]({{ '/reference/select-query.html' | relative_url }}) syntax to use exclusive locks and prevent the probability.

+### Recover files lockings

+Program panics and unterminated transactions remain lock files.
+In that case, you must manually remove following files created by csvq.

+- ._FILE_NAME_.lock
+- ._FILE_NAME_.temp

 ## Commit Statement
 {: #commit}